BrianSturgis/Keg-Tracker/README.md

 - Adobe XD

 ### `npm install`
 This app uses node.js.
 If you do not already have node.js installed, visit https://nodejs.org/en/download/ and install.
-After installing node,
+After installing node..
 - navigate to the root directory of the cloned repo in a as Command Prompt or Git Bash.
 - Type in "npm install".
 - Type in "npm run build".

 ### `npm run build`
-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm start`
-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`
-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.